bayshore-intelligence-solutions/Sudoku-Solver/README.md

 # sudoku-image-solver

+### Steps Taken:

+- Image PreProcessing ( closing operation )
+- Finding Sudoku Square and Creating Mask Image
+- Finding Vertical lines
+- Finding Horizontal Lines
+- Finding Grid Points
+- Correcting the defects
+- Extracting the digits from each cell

 ## GETTING STARTED:

-- Clone the repo - `https://github.com/bayshore-intelligence-solutions/Sudoku-Solver.git` and cd into any directory.
+- Clone the repo - `git clone https://github.com/bayshore-intelligence-solutions/Sudoku-Solver.git` and cd into any directory.

 - Create a virtual environment with Python 3 and install dependencies.